kjeliasen/TelcOMG/ProjectSpecs.md

 # Classification Project

-**Why are our customers churning?**
+## Why are our customers churning?
 *Some questions I have include:*

-- *Could the month in which they signed up influence churn? i.e. if a cohort is identified by tenure, is there a cohort or cohorts who have a higher rate of churn than other cohorts?
-(Plot the rate of churn on a line chart where x is the tenure and y is the rate of churn (customers churned/total customers))* **(Definitely answer this question)**
+- *Could the month in which they signed up influence churn? i.e. if a cohort is identified by tenure, is there a cohort or cohorts who have a higher rate of churn than other cohorts?* (Plot the rate of churn on a line chart where x is the tenure and y is the rate of churn (customers churned/total customers))
 - *Are there features that indicate a higher propensity to churn? like type of internet service, type of phone service, online security and backup, senior citizens, paying more than x% of customers with the same services, etc.?*
 - *Is there a price threshold for specific services where the likelihood of churn increases once price for those services goes past that point?
-If so, what is that point for what service(s)?* **(Definitely answer this question)**
+If so, what is that point for what service(s)?*
-- *If we looked at churn rate for month-to-month customers after the 12th month and that of 1-year contract customers after the 12th month, are those rates comparable?* **(Definitely answer this question)**
+- *If we looked at churn rate for month-to-month customers after the 12th month and that of 1-year contract customers after the 12th month, are those rates comparable?*

 ## Deliverables: